Aniplus: Television channel

 Aniplus Asia was first launched as part of Thai operator TOT IPTV's launch lineup on January 16, 2013.
 The channel was subsequently launched in Indonesia on Big TV in September of the same year.
 It was made available in Singapore on Toggle.sg (now meWatch) on November 6, 2013, and on Singtel TV on March 14, 2014.

 In April 2017, the channel was launched in Malaysia exclusively on Astro Go.
 Sky Cable picked up the channel in the Philippines the following month.
 On May 25, 2018, Aniplus Asia was made available on Easy TV Home in the Philippines, but has ceased operations since September 30, 2019.
 In September 2018, the channel was added to Cablelink in the Philippines.
 Cignal added the channel to its lineup in the Philippines on January 4, 2020.

 On April 1, 2021, Aniplus Asia ceased its transmission on Astro Go in Malaysia and Royal Cable in the Philippines after the contract had expired, However, the channel resurfaced on Royal Cable among other alternatives following the lack of channel lineups due to the closure of Disney-owned networks in the region.

 In February 2023, Aniplus Asia appeared on Unifi TV as a video on demand channel alongside its sister channel K+.
 On May 1, 2023, the channel was removed from Sky Cable in the Philippines.
 Cablelink discontinued the channel in the Philippines on June 1, 2023.

-The channel was sunset on AIS Play in Thailand from October 1, 2023.,but Resume Airing on TrueID on 5 June 2025.
+The channel was sunset on AIS Play in Thailand from October 1, 2023., but Resume Airing on TrueID on 5 June 2025.

 In the Philippines, Cignal shut down the channel on January 1, 2024.

 Video on demand

 In August 2015, Aniplus Asia partnered with OTT platform iflix to distribute its titles via its VOD service.

 In September 2016, the channel was launched in Hong Kong on video streaming site Le.com.
 Later in November, it was picked up by streaming website Tribe in Indonesia, and reached the Philippines in December of the same year.

 On July 25, 2017, Aniplus Asia announced that it has launched a VOD service on its website for residents in Singapore.

 On November 23, 2020, the original Korean Aniplus counterpart announced that Aniplus Asia was made available on demand via Now TV.
 Now TV terminated the VOD channel on June 30, 2024.

-As of 2024, Aniplus Asia has licensed its titles to other streaming services such as Amazon Prime Video, Bilibili, Crunchyroll, Disney+, iQIYI, Netflix, and WeTV.
+As of 2024, Aniplus Asia has licensed its titles to other streaming services such as Amazon Prime Video, Bilibili, Catchplay+, Coupang Play, Crunchyroll, Disney+, HBO Max, iQIYI, Netflix, Viki, and WeTV.

 As of September 19, 2025 it available for Samsung TV Plus FAST.